remkop/picocli/README.md

 ## Example

 Annotate fields with the command line parameter names and description.
+Optionally implement `Runnable` or `Callable` to delegate error handling and requests for usage help or version help to picocli.
+For example:

 ```java
 import picocli.CommandLine;